henridb/medium-articles/quantum-sat/main.md

 # Good candidates for quantum computing

-SAT problems are especially interesting because of the huge size of the problems.
-Indeed, **QC** is all about gaining a complexity advantage over classical computing.
-Many theoretical example examples have already been exhibited (more than 400 references split into more that 60 categories of algorithms centralized in the quantum algorithm zoo [Jor21]), some of them have been run on quantum processors, but the real promise is still just that: a promise.
-Indeed, because of the nature of complexity comparison, the quantum advantage only gets bigger as the size of the systems grows.
+Many theoretical algorithms have already been exhibited(more than 400 references split into more that 60 categories of algorithms centralized in the quantum algorithm zoo [Jor21]), some of them have been run on quantum processors, but the real promise of breakthrough results thanks to quantum computing is still just that: a promise.
+In this context, SAT problems are especially interesting because of the huge size of the problems.
+Indeed, quantum computing is all about gaining a complexity advantage over classical computing: because of the nature of complexity comparison, the quantum advantage only gets bigger as the size of the systems grows.
 This is the reason why SAT problems are such good candidate: the real life example are typically using several thousand of variables and exponentially more clauses.
 They are easy to check but because of the number of variables, it is extremely long to brute-force a solution.

 A SAT problem is most often given as a logic formula in the Conjunctive Normal Form (CNF).
 A CNF is conjunction of clauses, *i.e.* a set of